pascal-parent/esphome/Kitchen Display/README.md

 ### Updates

+#### 4 Aug 2023
-- Added MmWave Presence Sensor [4 Aug 2023]
+- Added MmWave Presence Sensor
+- Added Presence icon on the left of the WiFi icon.
-- Moved Time to the right area [4 Aug 2023]
+- Moved Time to the right area.
+- Remove CO2 and TVOC from bottom bar and removed the sensor.
+- Cleaned up YAML file and added some comments.

 ### Coming next

-- Add CO2 MQ-2 Gas/Smoke sensor to the bottom section
+- Add CO2 MQ-2 Gas/Smoke sensor to the bottom section.
-- Add LPG MQ-6 sensor to the bottom section
+- Add LPG MQ-6 sensor reading to the bottom section.
-- Add Sonar Tank BLE Sensor (Mopeka Pro) to the right bottom section
+- Add Sonar Tank BLE Sensor (Mopeka Pro) reading to the right bottom section.
-- Remove CO2 and TVOC from bottom bar

 ## Assumptions